A Guide to Interval Funds

 Higher yields from less-liquid securities

-Traditional open-end and closed-end funds are restricted from owning more than 15% of assets classified as illiquid, which can limit opportunities, especially in the securitized and leveraged credit arenas.
-By contrast, interval funds have no such limitation, giving portfolio managers the flexibility to construct portfolios of high-conviction ideas without liquidity constraints.
+Traditional open-end and closed-end funds are restricted from owning more than 15% of assets classified as illiquid, which can limit opportunities to invest in certain types of attractive securities.
+By contrast, interval funds have no such limitations, giving portfolio managers the flexibility to construct portfolios of high-conviction ideas without liquidity constraints.

 By widening the field of opportunities, interval funds may offer greater access to less-liquid securities that offer the potential for higher returns.
 (Investors typically demand higher yields in exchange for accepting less liquidity—a characteristic known as an “illiquidity premium.”)
 Private funds routinely access this premium for institutional clients and other qualified buyers.
 Interval funds bring this premium to individual investors, with lower investment minimums and without the complex tax forms, lengthy subscription agreements or performance fees associated with many private funds.